 Related Article: Intro to Digital Wallets.

-Apple Pay works with major credit cards, including Visa, MasterCard, and American Express, as well as many major debit cards.
+Apple Pay works with major credit cards, including Visa, Mastercard, Discover, and American Express, as well as many major debit cards.
 Apple boasts compatibility with banks including Chase, Citi, Bank of America, CapitalOne, Fifth Third Bank, Key Bank, SunTrust, TD Bank, Wells Fargo, and more.
-Apple offers this video introduction:

 In 2019, Apple partnered with Goldman Sachs to offer the Apple Card, a Mastercard.
 The card can be loaded into Apple Pay for contactless use.
 However, if you prefer a physical card (or shop at a location that doesn’t accept Apple Pay) you can still use a physical Apple Card.